itsdfish/ACTRSimulators.jl/README.md

 ## Conditions

 The conditions for a production rule is a set of functions that return a `Bool` or a utility value proportional to the degree of match.
 By convention, the name for the conditions for a production rule is prefixed by "can".
 For example, `can_wait` returns a set of functions that evaluate the conditions for executing the `wait` production rule.
-Each condition requires an `actr` model object, `args...` and `kwargs...`.
+Each condition requires an `actr` model object.

 ### Wait